Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 # Conversion of Edge Deployment ModuleSpec to Kubernetes Deployments.

-Azure IoT Edge on Kuberenetes project will take an existing Azure IoT Edge application that is running on a single device and install that application into a Kubernetes cluster.
-The expectation is that these applications will "just work," regarless of where it is installed.
+Azure IoT Edge on Kubernetes project will take an existing Azure IoT Edge application that is running on a single device and install that application into a Kubernetes cluster.
+The expectation is that these applications will "just work," regardless of where it is installed.
 In order to do that, the Edge on K8s project has to transform the edge deployment into Kubernetes objects which will provide the framework for modules to communicate with other modules.